gavinband/qctool/README.txt

 You can also filter samples or snps based on inclusion or exclusion lists, a la gtool's select mode.

+Other options:

+-force :	Proceed even if there are warnings.

 OPTIONS:

-file-related options:
+Data file options:

--g  			: Path of gen file to input.
+   -g <a>: Path of gen file to input.
+Repeat this option, or use the numerical wildcard character '#', to specify several files.
--s  			: Path of sample file to input.
+  -og <a>: Path of gen file to output
--og  			: Path of gen file to output.
+  -os <a>: Path of sample file to output
--os  			: Path of sample file to output.
+   -s <a>: Path of sample file to input
--snp-stats  	: Output snp-wise statistics to the given file.
--sample-stats  : Output sample-wise statistics to the given file.

 Note that the -g option can take a filename containing a single '#' wildcard character.
 This character matches any number from 1 to 100.
 For example, if you have 23 files representing